algolia/algoliasearch-extension-reranking/README.md

 We provide an example of the reranking extension service within a Docker container which is available on the [Docker Hub](https://hub.docker.com/r/algolia/test-reranking).

-It is a Node.js application that listens to HTTP requests, extracts the `hits` list and reorders it accordingly with the reranking logic.
+It is a Node.js application that listens to HTTP requests, extracts the `hits` list and reorders it according with the reranking logic.
 The source code of this application can be found in the [index.js](/Docker/index.js) file.
 The essential part of this application is the `rerank` function which takes the list of hits as a parameter and returns the reordered list of hits as a result.
 In our example it sorts the hits by `salesRank` criteria in ascending order.